Edible souvenirs to buy in Britain for yourself or for friends and family who weren't lucky enough to go with you.

 They make a cheap, tasty and interesting gift, while they are somewhat bulky, they are lightweight so suitable if you are flying home.
 Put them in a shoe box in your luggage, or a plastic container or even small cardboard box from the supermarket.

-The other British specialty which is famous here but much less well known overseas is stilton, this is a crumbly blue cheese with a strong flavour, it is akin to other blue cheeses though has its own unique character.
+The other British specialty which is famous here but much less well known overseas is Stilton, this is a crumbly blue cheese with a strong flavour, it is akin to other blue cheeses though has its own unique character.
 If you are a fan of blue cheeses, make sure you try it.

-Not British cheese - if you are visiting from outside Europe and are taking cheese home I strongly suggest you take some European cheeses too which are readily found here.
+Not-British-cheese - if you are visiting from outside Europe and are taking cheese home I strongly suggest you take some European cheeses too which are readily found here.
 My own favourites that I have taken as gifts and have gone down well include French Brie-de-Meaux (brie of designated origin) and Italian Taleggio, if you are a fan of very strong cheese, then some French Époisses de Bourgogne is a must (wrap it well in your luggage to keep the smell in!)

 A great favourite is butter shortbread, made with butter (I bet you guessed that), cheaper shortcake is made with vegetable fat.
 There are a number of different shapes, petticoat tails which are circular with marked segments, scotty dogs, stars, other animal shapes, Christmas shapes etc. The cheapest in terms of weight per unit cost are the simple fingers which are made to the same recipe and taste exactly the same but are a bit less special to receive.

 Other British biscuits.
 The thing you need to understand about biscuits in Britain is that almost without exception, they were designed to accompany a cup of tea.
 So while they may seem a bit dry and hard in isolation, all is revealed when washed down with a cup of tea.
 Dunking biscuits in tea is widely practised, very short dunk times of about one second are recommended for beginners and debate rages over whether it is acceptable to dunk chocolate covered biscuits or not (clearly it is not).
-The repeat World champion of dunkable biscuits is the "Rich Tea" as it demonstrates the greatest resilience and is least likely to end in disaster - half a biscuit falling off into your tea.
+The repeat World Champion of dunkable biscuits is the "Rich Tea" as it demonstrates the greatest resilience and is least likely to end in the disaster scenario of half a biscuit falling into your tea.

 As gifts, unless you have a particular favourite, there are tins and boxes of assorted biscuits at different price points and levels of poshness.